OliverMKing/AKS-Actions-Docs/README.md

 Make the changes to the project and add unit tests testing your changes.
 Check that the unit tests work locally with `npm run test`.
 Update examples in the `README.md` if changes impact how users interact with the action.
 Then commit and push your changes to your remote fork.

 For large changes, actions should be tested fully by using the updated version in an actual GitHub Workflow.
+[This](https://github.com/OliverMKing/AKS-GitHub-Actions-Demo) is a good repository to fork and test off of.

 Create a pull request from your fork against the main branch of the repository and get it merged in.